Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Pooraka's median income among taxpayers was $50,567 in financial year 2023.
-The average income stood at $58,130 during the same period.
-For Greater Adelaide, these figures were $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Pooraka would be approximately $55,017 (median) and $63,245 (average) as of September 2025.
-According to the 2021 Census, household incomes in Pooraka fell between the 9th and 15th percentiles nationally.
-The predominant income cohort spanned 31.1% of locals (2,398 people), earning between $1,500 - 2,999 annually.
-This is similar to the metropolitan region where 31.8% occupy this income range.
-In terms of housing affordability, only 83.8% of income remained in Pooraka, ranking at the 16th percentile nationally.
+The suburb of Pooraka's income level is below the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Pooraka is $50,567, with an average income of $58,130.
+These figures compare to Greater Adelaide's median income of $54,808 and average income of $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $55,017 (median) and $63,245 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Pooraka all fall between the 9th and 15th percentiles nationally.
+The distribution data shows that 31.1% of locals (2,399 people) have incomes ranging from $1,500 to $2,999, which is similar to the metropolitan region where 31.8% fall within this range.
+Housing affordability pressures are severe in Pooraka, with only 83.8% of income remaining after housing costs, ranking at the 16th percentile nationally.

 Frequently Asked Questions - Income